 On November 3, 2020 Joseph Biden (Democrat) won the 2020 U.S. presidential election of sitting U.S. president Donald Trump (Republican) with a difference of a little more than 7 million popular votes (and 74 Electoral College votes).
-Despite this large difference in the number of votes, and the absence of any convincing evidence of widespread voting fraud4, Donald Trump claimed that the election was fraudulent and that he was the true winner of the election.
+Despite this large difference in the number of votes Donald Trump claimed that the election was fraudulent and that he was the true winner of the election.
+This claim was subsequently examined by a large number of judges (many of which were appointed by Donald Trump himself), election officials (many of which were supporters of the Republican Party), and social scientists.
+All these judges, election officials, and researchers independently and unanimously concluded that there was no evidence of voting fraud remotely large enough to be able to change the result of the 2020 U.S. presidential election (see Eggers, Haritz and Grimmer (2021) for an excellent summary of the absence of convincing evidence for widespread voting fraud in the 2020 U.S. presidential election).